Alan Donegan: PopUp Business School Co-Founder, Entrepreneur, Financially Independent Pizza Lover, Marvel Movie fan and soon to be Script Writer

 That is crazy speak!

-You might already be 50 now and the chances are you are going to make it to 70.
+You might already be 50 now but that doesn't mean you can't improve your financial situation.
 By taking action now you can get control of your finances, put your house in order and with a small investment of time each month you can create a brighter financial future.

 It is never too late to make a change and the time is going to pass anyway.
 You might as well use a small percentage of that time to set the direction of your financial future.